 *Per payment constitutes 3 module fees and 30-credits of dissertation module

 All fees quoted are inclusive of 7% GST, but exclude textbooks and course material.
-Fees will be subjected to change for October 2018 intake.
+Fees are valid for full-time October 2018 intake.

 The average teacher student ratio 1: 35

 Click here for Lecturers’ Profile and Teaching Modules